GDSC2524/GDSC2524/CONTRIBUTING.md

 ## License

-By contributing to GDSC2524, you agree that your contributions will be licensed under the [insert license name] license.
-See the [LICENSE](link-to-license-file) file for more details.
+By contributing to GDSC2524, you agree that your contributions will be licensed under the Apache License.
+See the [LICENSE](https://github.com/GDSC2524/GDSC2524/blob/main/LICENSE) file for more details.

 Thank you for your interest in contributing to GDSC2524!
 We appreciate your help in making this project better for everyone.